B34MR/WiFiSuite/README.md

 * ENUM: Capture “user identities” from Access Points running PEAP EAP.
 This module will send de-authentication packets to the 	      desired Access Point and then sniff for clear text user identities.
      ![](https://github.com/NickSanzotta/img/blob/master/WiFiSuiteENUM-A.gif)
 ##
-* SPRAY (EAP): Perform a EAP Password Spray against across a list of user accounts using a single password.
+* SPRAY (EAP): Perform a EAP Password Spray against a list of user accounts using a single password.
 	       [*] Tip SSID(s) are case sensitive!

      ![](https://github.com/NickSanzotta/img/blob/master/WiFiSuiteSPRAYEAP-A.gif)
 ##

 * CONNECT (EAP): Connect to an EAP Access Point with username and password authentication, after connection has completed open a new console tab to interact with the network.
-Shutdown connection cleanly to avoid future 			 connectivity issues.
+Ensure to shutdown the connection gracefully to avoid 		     future connectivity issues.
 	         [*] Tip SSID(s) are case sensitive!

      ![]( https://github.com/NickSanzotta/img/blob/master/WiFiSuiteCONNECT-A.gif)